• Skip to main content

 2. Press Enter.

-You should see the word undefined at the bottom of your console, and at the top of your screen, you should see a box referencing mail.google.com.
+You should see the word undefined at the bottom of your browser console, and at the top of your screen, you should see a box referencing mail.google.com.

-Dev tools responds with "undefined"Pin
+Dev tools responds with "undefined"

-Look for “undefined” reference and top dialog.
+Look for the “undefined” reference and top dialog.

 1. Click Allow.